CognitiveScale/cortex-profiles-sdk-examples/catalog-management/README.md

 }
 ```

-The list Profile Schemas to run the Profile Build job on
+To set the list of Profile Schemas to build:

 ```json
 {